mcglynn-m/McGlynnMAS/README.md

 ## Potential Enhancements
 * Machine learning for personalized preference adaptation.
+* Allowing for more input types to expand this use case.
 * Integration with product brand store APIs for real-time pricing.
-* Validation of data by cross-checking brand websites.
+* Validation of data by cross-checking brand websites and review websites.
-* Allowing for more input types to expand this use case.

 ## Limitations
 * Requires detailed user input for accurate results.
 * Relies on the trained data.

 ## Contributing
 Contributions are welcome!
 To propose changes: